 - Draw your belly button in to engage the core.

-- Relax your shoulders away from your ears with your arms extended by your sides, palms facing forwards.
+- Relax your shoulders away from your ears with your arms extended by your sides, palms facing forward.

 - Imagine you have a string attached to the crown of your head, pulling you up to the universe.
 Feel your neck and spine elongate but keep your feet and lower body firmly grounded to the earth.